The 5 best URL shorteners in 2025

 - Pricing for small users: Bitly's pricing can feel steep if you're not using every feature.

-- User experience: The interface feels a bit dated compared to more modern options.
+- User experience: Compared to more modern options, the interface feels a bit dated.

 3. Rebrandly